Top 5 Questions asked about the "First Day"

 1. What will it cost?

-Lift ticket pricing ranges from $39 weekdays to $61 weekends at Cataloochee.
-Ski and snowboard equipment can be rented at the ski area with ski rental costs ranging from $21 for juniors to $26 on adults for either skis or snowboards for any session.
-Cataloochee offers several midweek programs and packages such as our Kids Stay and Ski Free, Drive, Slide, & Stay! as well as free beginner lessons with all Cataloochee rental equipment any non-holiday Monday through Thursday that will reduce your costs considerably.
+Lift ticket pricing ranges from $40 weekdays to $62 weekends at Cataloochee.
+Ski and snowboard equipment can be rented at the ski area with ski rental costs ranging from $22 for juniors to $27 on adults for either skis or snowboards for any session.

 Outer gear rentals such as overall bibs and jackets and accessories can be found either at Cataloochee Ski & Sports Shop in Maggie Valley or here on the mountain at The Shop at Cataloochee.
 Bib and jacket rentals are available for a $9 per piece or $16 for the set and a $20 cash only deposit.

 Food and lodging costs in the Maggie Valley area are economical as well - check our Lodging Guide for more information on recommended properties in our area.